JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

 - **-A** stands for application
 - **-l** stands for loglevel
-- **--pool** is basically the execution pool, it supports different pools like prefork,solo,eventlet and gevent.
+- **--pool** is basically the execution pool, it supports different pools like prefork, solo, eventlet and gevent.

 The prefork pool implementation is based on Python’s multiprocessing.
 It allows your Celery worker to side-step Python’s [Global Interpreter Lock](https://docs.python.org/3/glossary.html#term-global-interpreter-lock) and fully leverage multiple processors.

 ![step15](./steps/step15.png)

-You can observe that Celery has now been listening to our registered tasks ```send_email```.
+You can observe that Celery is now listening to our registered tasks ```send_email```.

 I need to complete the implementation for order notification.